365id-AB/idverification-web/README.md

 ### Sample Application

-Please note that there is a [Sample Application](/SampleApp/) written in Swift using SwiftUI that demonstrates how the SDK can be used, available in this repository.
+Please note that there is a [Example Application](/Example/README.md) written in JavaScript and Python that demonstrates how the SDK can be used, available in this repository.

 <br/>
 <br/>